Bull Run Formation

 The Bull Run Formation is a Late Triassic (Norian) stratigraphic unit in the eastern United States.
+It is part of the Newark Supergroup, exposed in the Culpeper Basin of Virginia and Maryland.
 Fossil fish bones and scales have been found in outcrops of the formation's Groveton Member in Manassas National Battlefield Park.
-Indeterminate fossil ornithischian tracks have been reported from the formation.

-The Bull Run Formation was once considered part of the Culpeper Group of the Newark Supergroup, but the United States Geological Survey no longer formally recognizes this formation (it is abandoned).
+The United States Geological Survey does not formally recognize the Bull Run Formation as a distinct formation, but its validity has been promoted by some paleontologists.

+Geology

+The Bull Run Formation includes several subunits: